Shawn-Shan/fawkes/README.md

 * `--lr`       : learning rate for the optimization
 * `--feature-extractor` : name of the feature extractor to use
 * `--separate_target`   : whether select separate targets for each faces in the diectory.
+* `--no-rename-file`   : option to directly replace the original file, keeping the same format.
+If used, format option is ignored.

 ### Example